Common Inland Maritime Injuries in Louisiana

 Due to the nature of their profession, maritime workers employed on Louisiana’s many inland ports and waterways are often exposed to hazardous working conditions.
 Accidents can happen at any time.
 When accidents caused by the negligent actions of a business or individual result in a maritime worker’s injury or death, the victims and their families have a right to compensation.
+Learn more about inland maritime injuries.

 The New Orleans maritime injury lawyers at the Lambert Firm have been representing dockworkers, oil and gas industry employees, seamen, cruise and casino ship employees, fishermen and others inland maritime workers involved in accidents at sea or on inland Louisiana waters for over 40 years.
 During this time we have acquired big settlements for inland Louisiana maritime workers injured by: